-So, if the shell has mass per unit area, this ring has mass , and the gravitational force at from this ring will be
+So, if the shell has mass per unit area, this ring has mass and the gravitational force at from this ring will be

 So the gravitational field is:

 and are varying!
 It turns out to be is easiest done by switching variables from to

-Label the distance from to the center of the sphere by Then, from the diagram, , and a, r are constants, so and
+Label the distance from to the center of the sphere by Then, from the diagram, and are constants, so and

 The derivation was rather lengthy, but the answer is simple:

 The gravitational field outside a uniform spherical shell is towards the center.

 Once we know the gravitational field outside a shell of matter is the same as if all the mass were at a point at the center, it’s easy to find the field outside a solid sphere: that’s just a nesting set of shells, like spherical Russian dolls.
 Adding them up,

-The gravitational field outside a uniform sphere is GM/r 2 towards the center.
+The gravitational field outside a uniform sphere is towards the center.

-There’s an added bonus: since we found this result be adding uniform spherical shells, it is still true if the shells have different densities, provided the density of each shell is the same in all directions.
+There’s a further bonus: since we found this result be adding uniform spherical shells, it is still true if the shells have different densities, provided the density of each shell is the same in all directions.
 The inner shells could be much denser than the outer onesas in fact is the case for the Earth.

-This is because the ratio of the areas A1 and A2 at distances r1 and r2 are given by since the cones have the same angle, if one cone has twice the height of the other, its base will have twice the diameter, and therefore four times the area.
-Since the masses of the bits of the shell are proportional to the areas, the ratio of the masses of the cone bases is also But the gravitational attraction at from these masses goes as , and that r2 term cancels the one in the areas, so the two opposite areas have equal and opposite gravitational forces at
+This is because the ratio of the areas and at distances and are given by since the cones have the same angle, if one cone has twice the height of the other, its base will have twice the diameter, and therefore four times the area.
+Since the masses of the bits of the (uniform thickness) shell are proportional to the areas, the ratio of the masses of the two cone bases is also But the gravitational attraction at from these masses goes as and that term cancels the one in the areas, so the two opposite areas have equal and opposite gravitational forces at

 In fact, the gravitational pull from every small part of the shell is balanced by a part on the opposite sideyou just have to construct a lot of cones going through to see this.
 (There is one slightly tricky pointthe line from to the sphere’s surface will in general cut the surface at an angle.
 However, it will cut the opposite bit of sphere at the same angle, because any line passing through a sphere hits the two surfaces at the same angle, so the effects balance, and the base areas of the two opposite small cones are still in the ratio of the squares of the distances

 This is a practical application of the results for shells.
 On going down a mine, if we imagine the Earth to be made up of shells, we will be inside a shell of thickness equal to the depth of the mine, so will feel no net gravity from that part of the Earth.
 However, we will be closer to the remaining shells, so the force from them will be intensified.

-The gravitational attraction from this mass at the bottom of the mine, distance from the center of the Earth, is proportional to mass We have just seen that the mass is itself proportional to r3, so the actual gravitational force felt must be proportional to .
+The gravitational attraction from this mass at the bottom of the mine, distance from the center of the Earth, is proportional to mass We have just seen that the mass is itself proportional to so the actual gravitational force felt must be proportional to .